Practical wildlife help · Massachusetts

 What to Do If You Find a Baby Bird

-This one should explain the difference between a fledgling on the ground and a nestling that truly needs help, plus when to wait, when to move the bird to nearby cover, and when to call a rehabilitator.
+Learn how to tell a normal fledgling from a nestling that truly needs help, when to wait, when to move a young bird to nearby cover, and when to call a rehabilitator.

 Yard wildlife